-If you cannot hand in work due to extenuating circumstances then a CAT 'Extenuating Circumstances' form must be completed and submitted at the appropriate hand-in time in lieu of the work concerned.
+If you cannot hand in work due to extenuating circumstances then a CAT 'Extenuating Circumstances' form must be completed and submitted at the appropriate hand-in time in lieu of the work concerned (Refer to 'Section 18 - Extenuation' for further details).

 Any work not submitted or failed at the 'first submission' opportunity can be repeated and reassessed but must be completed and submitted by the published re-submission date.
-The marks for these component/s and/or the module will be capped at 50% in line with UEL's assessment policy unless extenuating circumstances are granted.
+The marks for these component/s and/or the module will be capped at 50% in line with UEL's assessment policy, unless extenuating circumstances are granted.
 If you have failed a module at the first submission opportunity you will be automatically registered for reassessment.